HannaMussa/task_manager/TESTING.md

 <details>
 <summary>Click here to view the Browser Compatibility </summary>

-The app has been tested across several popular browsers, including Google Chrome, Mozilla Firefox, Opera, and Brave.
+<br> The app has been tested across several popular browsers, including Google Chrome, Mozilla Firefox, Opera, and Brave.
 It was fully compatible with all browsers tested.

 | Browser  | Screenshot |
 |----------|------------|